 The determination of an individual's need for extended services begins during the initial assessment phase of a case.
 At that time, the rehabilitation team - the customer, the customer's family, OVR staff, Case Manager/Supports Coordinator (if applicable), and others - determine possible long-term support needs and resources.
 As the case progresses, the individual's stability on the job informs the determination of the need for extended services and the timing of provision.
 Those who reach 80% or better independence on the job are generally considered job stable and the case is followed for 90 days to ensure the expected progression to full independence with natural supports in place.
-For those at 80% or lower independence on the job, there is an expectation of need for continued coaching and extended support services.
-If no other source of funding is available for the individual, OVR can provide extended services up to 24 months for adults using only state appropriated funds and 48 months for students with disabilities using federal VR dollars.
+For those at 80% or lower independence on the job, there is an expectation of need for continued coaching and extended services up to 24 months for adults using only state appropriated funds and 48 months for students with disabilities using federal VR dollars.
 Regardless of alternative funding source, OVR continues to serve individuals for a minimum of 90 days after transitioning to extended services.
 For those individual's with ODP funding, OVR has a joint agreement that dictates when the case can move to ODP-funded extended services and documentation requirements.

 (4) Sections 101(a)(22) and 606(b)(4) of the Rehabilitation Act require the VR agency to describe efforts to identify and arrange, including entering into cooperative agreements, with other State agencies and other appropriate entities in order to provide SE services.
-The description must include extended services, as applicable, to individuals with the most significant disabilities, including the provision of extended services to youth with the most significant disabilities in accordance with 34 CFR 363.4(a) and 34 CFR 361.5(c)(19)(v).
+The description must include extended services, as applicable, to individuals with the most significant disabilities, including the provision of extended services to youth with the most significant disabilities in accordance with 34 CFR 363.4(a) and 34 CFR 361.5(C)(19)(v).